fuzail1011/fake_detect_system/README.md

 ## Running the detector
 On your terminal, run the [detector.py](https://github.com/fuzail1011/fake_detect_system/blob/nothemain/detector.py) file as `python detector.py "your_test_image_location.jpg"`
 Replace your_test_image_location with the actual location of the image that you want to detect as real or fake
+Note: The image format has to be in `.jpg`